vk-cs/docs-public/docs/en/main/base/iaas/faq/faq-licensing/faq-licensing.md

 The list of standard licenses provided is limited, you can see the list available in the [price list](https://mcs.mail.ru/pricelist).

-If necessary, you can get a license for a software product that is not on this list — contact [technical support](/en/contacts) with information about the product and the period of use.

 ## What types of licensing are there?

 Microsoft provides several licensing models that allow you to make the most optimal use of your budget: